Fudgy Gluten-Free Peppermint Brownies (Vegan)

-These Peppermint Brownies are so rich & fudgy, flavored with pure peppermint extract, and topped with luscious dark chocolate ganache.
+These gluten-free Peppermint Brownies are so rich & fudgy, flavored with pure peppermint extract, and topped with luscious dark chocolate ganache.
 The paleo & vegan brownies are full of dark chocolate chips and cacao nibs.
 Big thanks to Sunfood for sponsoring this post!

 In addition to the unsweetened chocolate, I used Sunfood’s cacao powder & cacao nibs to keep them super rich and chocolatey.
 Sunfood’s products are always organic and raw and of the highest quality, which translates into baked goods with the best taste & quality too.